 On my birthday, April 20, I got the call I had been waiting for! …… But the call was to tell me that they had chosen another candidate for the job.
 There is a copper taste in my mouth even as I write this today.

 It doesn’t matter how many strategic plans you write.
 You will fail if you have staff who can’t work the plan or who want the plan to fail.
+You will fail if you don’t do what it takes to get the right people.
+How many of your direct reports would you enthusiastically rehire?
+This post is about what to do with the B and C performing staff.

 Sometimes, staff changes are slow because of civil service, unions, elections – things outside the manager’s control.
-The mayor employs many critics that he cannot fire in the Police Department and other union and civil service protected positions.
+The mayor employs many critics that s/he cannot fire in the Police Department and other union and civil service protected positions.

+Scared to fire?
 For most of us, the big reason that we can’t change things is that we are scared of the people who work for us!
 “In 2009, U.S. companies spent $3.6 billion on “outplacement services” (figuring out whom to fire and how to do it)” (Rogers, Jenny.
 “Getting the Ax From George Clooney.”
 Slate Magazine (2010): n. pag.
 Web.)

+Scared to fire?
 Staff transitions are difficult.
 And it’s always tragic to create chaos with someone’s livelihood and career.